iwarner/CodeBlender-Middleman/source/localizable/docs/accessibility.md

 [W3C Guidelines 1999][]

-These include users who have visual, physical or age-related limitations that prevent them from fully seeing or using a touchscreen, and users with hearing loss who may not be able to perceive audible information and alerts.
+These include users who have visual, physical or age-related limitations that prevent them from fully seeing or using a touch screen, and users with hearing loss who may not be able to perceive audible information and alerts.

 An itemised checklist of the main points for the web can be found at [W3C Chcklist][].